Takatsu-ku, Kawasaki: History

 Archaeologists have found stone tools from the Japanese Paleolithic period and ceramic shards from the Jōmon period at numerous locations in the area.
 Under the Nara period Ritsuryō system, it became part of Tachibana District Musashi Province.
 By the Heian period it was part of a shōen coming under control the Later Hōjō clan from Odawara in the late Muromachi period.
 In the Edo period, it was administered as tenryō territory controlled directly by the Tokugawa shogunate, but administered through various hatamoto.

 After the Meiji Restoration, the area was divided into eight villages within Tachibana District in the new Kanagawa Prefecture on April 1, 1889.
-These areas were annexed by the neighboring city of Kawasaki from 1937-1938.
+These areas were annexed by the neighboring city of Kawasaki from 1937 to 1938.
 The area became part of a huge government sponsored housing project from the 1950s and 1960s.
 The area became part of Tama Ward with the division of the city of Kawasaki into wards from April 1972.
 In July 1982, Miyamae Ward was separated from Takatsu Ward.